capashaa/EEOEditor/README.md

 ## **System requirements**

-EEOEditor have only been tested in Windows environment.
+EEOEditor have only been tested in a Windows environment.
 Not on Mac/Linux.
-Versions of Windows that is supported, Windows: 7, 8, 8.1, 10 and 11.
+Versions of Windows that is supported, Windows: 7 SP1, 8, 8.1, 10 and 11.

 If you don't have .NET Framework 4.8 Runtime installed on your computer.
 You need to install this.
 Without the 4.8 Runtime the tool won't work.
 You need to install [.NET Framework 4.8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-offline-installer)

 ## Other

 Are you new or just want to understand how the interface works?
 [Read the official wiki](https://github.com/capashaa/EEOEditor/wiki).
 Have a feature to request or bug to report or just want to ask questions?
 Use the [EEO Discord](https://discord.gg/V5maATbSgc), the [Forums](https://forums.everybodyedits.com/viewtopic.php?id=47253&p=3) or issues on GitHub.